How to Win at Hide and Seek (Minimalist Challenges Part 9)

 Start winning at hide and seek with these challenges.

-Thirty Minute Minimalist Challenges #25-27
+Thirty-minute Minimalist Challenges #25-27

 25. Just do it.

-Which task have you been putting off?
-Maybe you think it will be boring, or strenuous, or you're afraid you won't do it correctly.
-Imagine how you would feel if it were finished and behind you.
-Let go of the anxiety and dread that is building because of your procrastination by doing the task (or listing the steps and taking the first one) TODAY.
+Imagine how you would feel if the task was finished and behind you.
+Let go of the anxiety and dread that is building because of your procrastination and do the task (or list the steps and take the first one) TODAY.

 26. Uncover what's hidden.